GlenMeehan/AEST-Assembly-Execution-State-Tracking/aest_github_readme.md

 ## What is AEST?

-Assembly Execution State Tracking (AEST), informally known as the "Glenplate Method," is a systematic approach to manually tracking assembly program execution.
+Assembly Execution State Tracking (AEST) is a systematic approach to manually tracking assembly program execution.
 It helps learners understand exactly what happens at each instruction by maintaining a detailed state table.

 ## Why Use AEST?